JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Swann_Gardner_and_The_Urantia_Book.md

 The modifications to Swann’s comparisons as they appear in _The Urantia Book_ show unequivocally that the revelators not only knew what they were doing but also provided new knowledge that human science was not destined to uncover for more than another fifty years.

 > Every impulse of every electron, thought, or spirit is an acting unit in the whole universe.
 Only sin is isolated and evil gravity resisting on the mental and spiritual levels.
-The universe is a whole; no thing or being exists or lives in isotation. ([UB 56:10.14](/en/The_Urantia_Book/56#p10_14))
+The universe is a whole; no thing or being exists or lives in isotation. (<a id="a68_253"></a>[UB 56:10.14](/en/The_Urantia_Book/56#p10_14))

 ## References